sryanshin/srshin/README.md

 <p align="center"><img src = "https://user-images.githubusercontent.com/56745112/227010600-f453c2c0-81f8-445a-b739-f8028a67e0cd.jpg" width="40%" height="40%"></p>

 I am a postdoc researcher at Cornell University.
 My research interests lie in **innovation from both aspects of management and economics**.
 I apply and develop **big data analytic algorithms** and **causal inference techniques** to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
-I obtained my Ph.D. and master in Technology Management, Economics and Policy from Seoul National University.
+I obtained my Ph.D. and master in Engineering (Technology Management, Economics and Policy) from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

 In April 2023, I will be joining the Devision of Management Science at UNIST in Korea as an Assistant Professor.